bshreejit/bshreejit/README.md

 #### Hi there 👋 I am Shreejit.
-Currently, I am pursuing a Master's in Computer Science at the University of Southern Mississippi.
+Currently, I am pursuing a Master's in Computer Science Degree at the University of Southern Mississippi.
-I am an experienced Java Software Engineer with a demonstrated history of working in the information technology and services industry.
+I am an experienced Associate Software Engineer(Java) with a demonstrated history of working in the information technology and services industry.
 I possess strong engineering professional with a Bachelor’s degree focused in Computer Engineering from Tribhuvan University, Kathmandu, Nepal.

 #### Skills:
-Java / Java EJBs & CDIs / JS / Angular JS / HTML / iReport / Version Control Tools(Git) / JIRA/ JAXB / JUnit / SQL / Java Spring Boot / Python / JRXML
+* JIRA
+* Java EJBs & CDIs, Spring Boot
+* JAXB, JRXML, JUnit, iReport
+* Java Script, Angular JS
+* Version Control Tools(Git)
+* HTML
+* SQL
+* Python

 - 🔭 I’m currently working on my portfolio website in Angular and Spring Boot.
 - 🌱 I’m currently learning Java Spring Boot, Angular, Firebase and AWS